mariellefoster/marf-books/README.md

 - N. K. Jemisin: The Obelisk Gate
 - Vernor Vinge: A Deepness in the Sky
 - N. K. Jemisin: The Stone Sky
+- Hope Nicholson: The Secret Loves of Geek Girls

 ## Next
 - Matt Ruff: Sewer, Gas and Electric